Geometric Mixing, Peristalsis, and the Geometric Phase of the Stomach: Results

-A fluid particle that at the beginning of the loop is in a position $(x,y)$, reaches, at the end of the same loop, a unique corresponding point $(x',y')$ which is a one-to-one function $(x',y')=\textbf{T}[(x,y)]$ of the initial one.
-For homogeneous fluids, $\textbf{T}$ must also be continuous and differentiable, whereas incompressibility implies that $\textbf{T}$ preserves the area of any domain of points.
+We note that since a flow produced by a reciprocal cycle of the boundaries induces an identity map for the positions of each fluid element at successive cycles, the problem of mixing by nonreciprocal ones is closely related to the class of dynamical systems constituted by perturbations of the identity.
+A fluid particle that at the beginning of the loop is in a position $\bar{x}=(x,z)$, reaches, at the end of the same loop, a unique corresponding point $(x',z')$ which is a one-to-one function $(x',z')=\textbf{G}[(x,z)]$ of the initial one.
+For homogeneous fluids, $\textbf{G}$ must also be continuous and differentiable, whereas incompressibility implies that $\textbf{G}$ preserves the area of any domain of points.
 In other words, incompressible flow implies Hamiltonian dynamics for the fluid particles, and the map that this dynamics induces in one loop is area preserving.
 For contractible zero-area loops the map is simply the identity; each particle ends in the position in which it started.
 Hence, a finite-area loop induces, in general, a finite deviation from the identity map and a characteristic value of the geometrical phase gives an estimate for the extent of this deviation.
 Since generically the geometric phase increases with the area of the loop (see Fig.~\ref{line_evolution}(a)), for small loops the map is a small perturbation away from the identity whereas loops of greater area induce larger deviations.